Projects per year

 Lucas has served as Associate Dean (Berwick), Associate Dean (Academic Staff), Deputy Dean and Interim Dean of the Faculty of Education.
 He has worked in corporate, government and not-for-profit sectors.
 He was a manager within the International Baccalaureate in the UK, held four research fellowships and was Director of Research and Evaluation at the Foundation for Young Australians.

-He is exploring responses to the questions: what does the world beyond school look like for young people and what types of education and training do they need to navigate it?
+Currently Lucas is exploring responses to the questions: what does the world within and beyond school look like for young people and what types of education and training do they need to navigate it?
 His research focuses on:

 - How evidence can be used more effectively to support those working to improve the life-outcomes of children and young people.